Safety is key when a newborn comes into the picture. We have test results for 106 cots to tell you which are the safest.

 27 portable high chairs - including clip-on, booster, and harness types - tested for safety and security.

-We've tested 139 strollers for safety, durability and ease of use.
+We've tested 139 prams for safety, durability and ease of use.

 15 Aug 2013 |

-Find out which strollers, including newly tested Baby Jogger, Bugaboo, Childcare and Steelcraft models, meet our exacting safety standards.
+Find out which prams, including Baby Jogger, Bugaboo, Childcare and Steelcraft models, meet our safety standards to keep your child safe.

 Australian parents should soon be able to buy baby seats using an Isofix-like restraint system, with Standards Australia now allowing local sales of the seats.